 This is the best vegan cream of mushroom soup ever!
 It’s dairy-free, gluten-free, and nut-free too.
 Combining 3 delicious things- creamy food, mushrooms, and soup!
 How can you go wrong?

-A white bowl filled with cream of mushroom soup with some sliced mushrooms on top with a blue towel around it.
+A white bowl filled with vegan cream of mushroom soup with some sliced mushrooms on top with a blue towel around it.

 Want to save this recipe?